buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

     As in the previous case, the incoming HTTP requests for this hook are not authenticated by default.
     Anyone who can access the web status can "fake" a request from your GitLab server, potentially causing the buildmaster to run arbitrary code.

-To protect URL against unauthorized access you should use :ref:`Change-Hooks-Auth` option.
+To protect URL against unauthorized access you should either

+  * set secret token in the configuration above, then set it in the GitLab service hook declaration, or
+  * use the :ref:`Change-Hooks-Auth` option.
 Then, create a GitLab service hook (see ``https://your.gitlab.server/help/web_hooks``) with a WebHook URL like ``https://user:password@builds.example.com/bbot/change_hook/gitlab``.

 Note that as before, not using ``change_hook_auth`` can expose you to security risks.